 Items charged to a sponsored program must first be expenses that are allowable to the university and State of Colorado.

-After that, items that can be budgeted in a proposal will depend on the sponsor and that program to which you are applying.
-Most all proposal guidelines include budgeting information that will answer this question.
+After that, items that can be budgeted in a proposal will depend on the sponsor and the program to which you are applying.
+Most proposal guidelines include information that will answer this question.
 General provisions for the allowability of costs on federal proposals are described in the Uniform Guidance (2 CFR 200), Subpart E – Cost Principles.

-OSP will work with you to develop a Budget that meets all requirements.
+Please contact the ORSP Grants and Contracts Administrator who will work with you to develop a budget that meets all requirements.